 Dates on the graph after 2009 seem to be later in the season than during the Normal Period.
 As shown, a linear trend line fitted to the data points slopes steeply down towards later dates in later years.
 A curved trend line (a parabola) slopes down even more steeply.
 However, with so few data points, these trend lines are wild guesses, not to be relied on for forecasting future frosts.

-Data for NSW from 1910 shows that daily minimum temperatures have been rising at 0.11° per decade.
+Australian Bureau of Meteorology data for NSW from 1910 shows that daily minimum temperatures have been rising at 0.11° per decade.
 (That is much faster than the rate for daily maximum temperatures, which is 0.07° per decade.)
 To work out how this might affect the date of first frost in Manilla, one needs to know that the daily minimum temperature in this season gets lower each day by 0.15°.
 One day of seasonal cooling will more than cover a decade of climate warming.
 The effect of global warming is to make the date of first frost only one day later in fourteen years.
 If the middle date of first frost was the 13th of May in the Normal Period, centred on 2004, the forecast middle date of first frost next year (2018) would be the 14th of May.
 This is shown by the flattest of the three trend lines on the graph.